 - Determining the rank of the Muslim Brotherhood according to the amount of its influence on life in Syria.
 As shown in the chart below, the Muslim Brotherhood ranked 27th most influential prime actor.

 - Assessing and classifying the Muslim Brotherhood according to its commitment to inclusive nationalism for Syria (also indicated in the same row by the colored rectangle).
-Of the 25 prime actors who participated in the assessments, more agreed that the Muslim Brotherhood fall under the category of 'Opportunistic'.
-A prime actor assessed as Opportunistic is seen as willing to build a sovereign, stable, inclusive, and developing Syria, but only when it serves its own interests.
+Of the 25 prime actors who participated in the assessments, more agreed that the Muslim Brotherhood fall under the category of 'Follower'.
+A prime actor assessed as Follower is seen as willing to build a sovereign, stable, inclusive, and developing Syria, but only when it serves its own interests.

 In response to the question, “How is the Muslim Brotherhood important in the life of Syria?”